-Galileo Offline Maps review – Ozi Explorer’s analogue for IOS
+Galileo Offline Maps review – Ozi Explorer’s analogue for IOS25.05.2016 0 By Administrator

 For many years soviet military maps have been using as a typical solution for offroad navigation.
 Despite the fact that they are old, the accuracy of terrain on these maps is still very high comparing to other vector maps.